 The classic take on this dish is to braise the beef short ribs in rendered bacon drippings for an extra level of richness.
-However, because the dish is already so rich with beef bone-based sauce, I’ve skipped this step and used sunflower oil to sear the short ribs.
-Any neutral flavored oil will do.
+However, I’ve skipped this step because the dish is already rich with beef bone-based sauce and used sunflower oil to sear the short ribs.
+Any neutral-flavored oil will do.

 An Alternative to Short Ribs

-While I’m using beef short ribs in this recipe, it works with several different cuts.
+While I’m using beef short ribs in this recipe, it works with several cuts.
 Brisket or chuck/braising steaks cut into cubes work as well.
-Essentially any tough cut requiring a long braising time can benefit from this method.
-This dish is really easy to make and very forgiving since you are braising covered in the oven.
+Essentially any tough amount requiring a long braising time can benefit from this method.
+This dish is straightforward to make and very forgiving since you are braising covered in the oven.

 Guinness Draught Braised Beef Short Ribs

-- ⅓ cup flour, all purpose or plain (Use only what you need, there maybe some left over.)
+- ⅓ cup flour, all-purpose or plain (Use only the flour you need, there may be some left-over.)